Uterine Artery Embolization Side Effects

 What to Expect After Your UAE Procedure

 To help you prepare for your uterine artery embolization procedure, our Fibroid Specialists break down the possible uterine artery embolization long term and short term side effects, explain why they occur, and also provide context on how common or rare they are.

 Uterine Artery Embolization Specialist in Los Angeles

 Uterine Artery Embolization Side Effects

 Finally, rare side effects of uterine artery embolization include vaginal infection, urinary tract infection (UTI), urinary retention, urinary incontinence, thigh paresthesia, absence of menstruation, uterine artery damage, and uterine artery thrombosis (clotting).
-These rare side effects are also referred to as complications of uterine artery embolization because they’re unexpected, uncommon problems that can require additional medical treatment to resolve.
-Complications occur in less than 1% of treated individuals, and this figure is based on data from about 10 years ago when operators were generally less experienced than they are today.
+These rare side effects are also referred to as uterine artery embolization complications because they’re unexpected, uncommon problems that can require additional medical treatment to resolve.
+Uterine artery embolization complications occur in less than 1% of treated individuals, and this figure is based on data from about 10 years ago when operators were generally less experienced than they are today.

 In most cases, uterine artery embolization side effects are inconsequential and tend to resolve on their own within the first 30 days following the procedure.